Strange Journey: The Story of Rocky Horror

 Strange Journey: The Story of Rocky Horror is a 2025 American documentary film about the 1975 musical film The Rocky Horror Picture Show, which became a cultural phenomenon.
 The documentary is produced and directed by Linus O'Brien, the son of Rocky Horror writer Richard O'Brien.
 It premiered at the 2025 South by Southwest Film & TV Festival and was released on September 26, 2025.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on six critics, indicating "generally favorable" reviews.

 Zachary Lee of RogerEbert.com wrote, "Spaces of transgression and safety have never been more important (or in scarce supply) than now, and at its best, Strange Journey: The Story of Rocky Horror offers that same playground for its viewers to experience."

 Wilson Chapman of IndieWire wrote, "Anyone who lives, breathes, and bleeds Rocky Horror will find comfort in Strange Journey and its celebration of the musical's enduring legacy."

 Daniel Fienberg of The Hollywood Reporter wrote, "At the end of the documentary, Richard O'Brien reflects on his realization over the years that Rocky Horror hasn't truly belonged to him for years.
 It belongs, he says, to the fans, and Strange Journey is a record they'll be pleased to have."